muntazirabidi/Generative-AI-with-LLMs-Course/Resources/week1/transformers.md

 ---

+## Why is Embedding Important in NLP?

+1. **Dimensionality Reduction:**
+   - Raw textual data can be vast and sparse.
+Imagine a one-hot encoded vector for the English language; it might have thousands to millions of dimensions where each word or token is represented by a vector that has a "1" in its position and "0" elsewhere.
+Embeddings map these high-dimensional vectors to a much smaller, dense vector space, typically a few hundred dimensions.

+2. **Semantic Meaning:**
+   - Embeddings capture semantic meaning.
+Words with similar meanings tend to be closer in the embedding space.
+For instance, in a well-trained embedding space, the vector representation of "king" minus "man" plus "woman" might be close to "queen".
+This captures relationships and analogies between words.

+3. **Generalization:**
+   - When models use embeddings, they can generalize better from words they've seen during training to those they haven't.
+If the embedding understands that "cat" and "kitten" are semantically close, even if the model hasn't seen the word "kitten" in the training data for a specific task, it might still produce sensible outputs for it.

+4. **Input Uniformity:**
+   - Neural networks require fixed-size input vectors.
+Sentences and documents of text can vary in length.
+Embeddings (combined with other methods like pooling) allow us to represent variable-length texts in fixed-size vectors.

+5. **Transfer Learning:**
+   - Pre-trained embeddings, like Word2Vec, GloVe, or embeddings from models like BERT, capture knowledge from vast amounts of data and can be used to bootstrap models on specific tasks with much less data.
+A model using pre-trained embeddings can benefit from the semantic knowledge captured from these larger datasets.

+6. **Computational Efficiency:**
+   - Embeddings provide a computationally efficient way to represent text.
+Dense vectors are more memory and compute-friendly compared to sparse high-dimensional representations.

+7. **Supports Further NLP Tasks:**
+   - Advanced architectures like RNNs, LSTMs, and Transformers can take these embeddings as inputs and perform complex tasks like sentiment analysis, machine translation, or question answering.

+8. **Contextual Embeddings:**
+   - While initial embeddings like Word2Vec and GloVe provided a single vector for each word, newer models like BERT, ELMO, etc., provide contextual embeddings — different vectors for a word based on its usage in a sentence.
+This has been crucial in capturing nuances in language that were not possible with earlier embeddings.

+In essence, embeddings transform text into a form that machines can process more easily, while preserving (and often enriching) the semantic relationships between words.
+This representation has been a cornerstone in the advancement of many NLP tasks.

+---

 ## Domain Explanation:

 - **RNNs (Recurrent Neural Networks):** Neural networks where connections between nodes form a sequence.
 Useful for sequential data but can struggle with long sequences due to memory constraints.